 Dr Siebert updated the group on the progress of the BAxSIC (British Axial Spondyloarthritis Inception Cohort) Study on behalf of BRITSpA and NASS.
 This is a prospective longitudinal inception observational cohort that will include adults older than fifteen with a physician diagnosis of axSpA in the National Early Inflammatory Arthritis Audit (NEIAA) who have given consent.
 The primary objective is to provide real-world data to evaluate the impact of delay on work participation and functional outcomes, the natural history and impact of newly diagnosed axSpA.
 He talked about the troubleshooting needed in order to get the study started and encouraged the audience to become involved simply by recruiting axSpA patients to the NEIAA (by asking for consent to be contacted and their email address).

 Sizheng Steven Zhao – Incorporating natural language processing to improve classification of axSpA using electronic health records

 Dr Emma Garcia-Melchor – Assessing the role of tendon-T cell interactions in the development of chronicity in spondyloarthritis

 In the basic science winning abstract, Dr Garcia-Melchor gave a convincing presentation on how tendon damage can activate tendon stromal cells to induce expression of inflammatory mediators which could lead to the activation of T cells and their migration into the tendon of healthy cells.
 Her group will be proceeding to experiment on pathological cells and feel that the research could uncover dysregulated pathways in psoriatic arthritis.

-Dr Jones presented his award-winning clinical science abstract using analysis from the BSRBR-AS registry.
+Gareth Jones presented his award-winning clinical science abstract using analysis from the BSRBR-AS registry.
 His results showed that the three independent predictors of improved treatment response to biologics (TNFi) were full-time employment, longer education and better mental health.
 He also reported that increasing co-morbidities was independently associated with a poorer response to biologic treatment.
 These results showed that factors associated with treatment response were wide-ranging, and can include clinical, socioeconomical and patient-reported factors.
 Read the full abstract here.